bhall2001/flyball-master-manual/best_practices.md

 ![Conflict Resolution](Screen Shot 2016-08-22 at 7.46.51 AM.png)

+If there is a conflict, the dot next to the race indicates whether the conflict is a team or club conflict.
+A Green dot indicates there are no conflicts for a race.
+A Yellow dot indicates there is a club conflict.
+A Red dot indicates there is a Team conflict.

 On the right side of each race, there are 4 numbers.
 The first pairing of numbers indicates how many races to the NEXT race for the left and right Clubs.
 The second pairing of numbers indicates how many races to the NEXT race for the left and right Teams.

-If there is a conflict, the dot next to the race indicates whether the conflict is a team or club conflict.
+Any number highlighted in red is the number causing a conflict.

 Team conflicts are higher priority and will display even if there is a club conflict.

-Green indicates there are no conflicts.
-Yellow indicates a club conflict.
-Red is a Team conflict.
-The number on the right causing the conflict highlights in red.
+(Race 9 above has both a Left Club conflict and a Right Team conflict.
+The race receives a red dot for the Team conflict.)

-If a race has a yellow or red dot yet the Club and Team next race numbers are not in red implies the conflict is in a PRIOR race for the Club or Team.
+If a race has a yellow or red dot yet the Club and Team numbers are not in red implies the conflict is in a PRIOR race.
 This is the race that is in conflict with that prior race.
 (Race 14 in the graphic above.
 There is a club conflict with race 11)

 Our recommendation for the most efficient method to resolve conflicts is as follows.